Badger Creek

 Badger Creek has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Healesville Sanctuary Precinct Redevelopment (Stage 2).
-Other notable projects include Maroondah Highway & Don Road Interchange Upgrade, Graceburn Gardens Estate, and The Memo Healesville Redevelopment.
+AreaSearch identified one major project likely affecting the region: Healesville Sanctuary Precinct Redevelopment (Stage 2), Maroondah Highway & Don Road Interchange Upgrade, Graceburn Gardens Estate, and The Memo Healesville Redevelopment are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.